 Photographs are regularly taken within school by class teachers or staff.
 A consent form for photography is to be completed by all parents when your child starts school, detailing whether you child can or cannot have their photograph taken.

 Any matter of concern should, first of all, be addressed to your child’s class teacher.
 This will give you the opportunity to discuss it in private, at a convenient time.
 It is often best to make an appointment with members of staff but we urge you to speak to us sooner rather than later so that we can tackle the problem in its earliest stages.
 It is hoped that most matters can be resolved at this stage.
 If the issue is not resolved through initial discussion, please come into the school office in order to complete a complaints form and the Headteacher will contact you.
-The complaints policy is available on the school website.

 The data protection officer is responsible for overseeing data protection within the school.
 If you have any queries regarding data protection please contact our School Business Manager, Diana Armstrong.

 The General Data Protection Regulation (GDPR) is a regulation within EU law on data protection and privacy.
-At the William Hogarth School, we hold a range of personal data on our children.
-Privacy Notice.
+At the William Hogarth School, we hold a range of personal data on our children Privacy Notice.
 We will not give information about you to anyone outside the school without your consent unless the law and our rules permit it.
 We are required by law to pass some of your information to the Local Authority (LA), and the Department for Education.
 For further information please speak with the School Office or contact the Local Authority Information Governance Team, Legal Services, Hounslow House, Hounslow, TW3 3EB or London Borough of Hounslow Education Privacy Notice